CAPSTONE: Ballistic lunar transfer

-CAPSTONE will use a ballistic transfer to the Moon instead of a more conventional direct Hohmann transfer.
-While trajectories of this type take much longer to reach their destination (about four months in this case, compared to about three days using a traditional direct transfer) they significantly reduce the propulsion requirements, which can increase the delivered mass (of the order of 10-15% more mass).
-After being ejected from Earth orbit by a series of burns of the Photon stage, the spacecraft will reach a distance of about 1.5 million kilometers, where perturbations from the Sun become important.
-It will then fall back towards the Earth, intercepting the Moon's orbit and finally entering the intended NRHO around the Moon on 13 November 2022.
+CAPSTONE used a ballistic transfer to the Moon instead of a more conventional direct Hohmann transfer.
+While trajectories of this type take much longer to reach their destination (about four months in this case, compared to about three days using a traditional direct transfer) they significantly reduce the propulsion requirements, which can increase the delivered mass (about 10–15% more mass).
+After being ejected from Earth orbit by a series of burns of the Photon stage, the spacecraft reached a distance of about 1.5 million kilometers, where perturbations from the Sun became important.
+It then fell back towards the Earth, intercepting the Moon's orbit and finally entering NRHO around the Moon on 14 November 2022.

 Mission

-Following a three-month trip to the Moon after launch, the CAPSTONE lunar satellite will spend six months collecting data during this demonstration, flying within 1000 mi of the Moon’s North Pole on its near pass and 43500 mi from the South Pole at its farthest.
+Following a three-month trip to the Moon after launch, the CAPSTONE lunar satellite spent six months collecting data during this demonstration, flying within 1000 mi of the Moon's North Pole on its near pass and 43500 mi from the South Pole at its farthest.